lorians22/ChickenMap/README.md

 This code follows [PEP 484](https://peps.python.org/pep-0484/) + [PEP 604](https://peps.python.org/pep-0604/) for type hints (function calls only) to lend some static typing to the program. [mypy](https://pypi.org/project/mypy/) was used for type checking.
 Please note that most of the type hint formatting follows conventions supported in Python 3.9+, and 3.10+ for union types.

-### Decisions (Nerd Questions)
+### Nerd Questions

+**Q:** Why didn't you use camera and stereo calibration for 3D coordinates?

+**A:** I tried.
+Individual camera calibration went swimmingly, but the disparity map for stereo calibration was awful, no matter what parameters I adjusted.
+I ended up just masking polygonal regions of interest (ROIs) with numpy and OpenCV, then using a very basic (and manual, so not the highest accuracy) [homography](https://en.wikipedia.org/wiki/Homography_(computer_vision)) to calculate position.

+**Q:** Why does the video feel slow?

+**A:** It feels slow because it is.
+In my experience, the video is about 20% slower than real time, and this isn't dependent on the speed of the computer or how much code runs or anything else performance-based. `cv2.waitKey(delay)`, with the delay based on the framerate of the video, has worked perfectly for me in the past, but now it's just not right.
+I may have a fix soon, but I have to restructure a lot of code and make sure that doesn't break anything.

 **Q:** Why did you change the mouse callback function for OpenCV so much?

-**A:** *Stop stalking my commits*        All the tutorials suck and just have you use a global variable if you need to get something like `x` and `y` from the callback (you can't grab the return value of a callback function).
+**A:** All the tutorials suck and just have you use a global variable if you need to get something like `x` and `y` from the callback (you can't grab the return value of a callback function).
 Nothing explicitly wrong with globals, I just like to avoid them when I can so I don't risk interfering with something unexpected.
 You can set the callback function to a class method, define it in main() as a nested function, or actually read the documentation and notice that the `param` argument might as well be nearly purpose-built for this, and yet no one uses it.
 Just pass in an *object* for `param` and set a value in the callback and bam, problem solved.
 Nested function in main() is pretty good though.

 **Q:** Why did you make *x* a `SimpleNamespace` instead of a `dict`?